Travel guide

 For two weeks through the Golden Triangle with intensive use of maps, transport apps, and photos, estimate between 8 and 10 GB.
 If your usage is moderate or the trip is shorter, 5 GB is usually enough.
 Choose a plan with top-up if you plan to make video calls.

-Is 5G available in India with an eSIM?
+Is there 5G in India with the eSIM?

-Yes, in major cities like Delhi, Mumbai, or Bangalore, 5G is widespread and growing rapidly.
-If your phone is 5G compatible and you are in an area with coverage, the eSIM will take advantage of that speed.
-In rural areas, you'll rely on 4G or patchy signal.
+Yes, in major cities like Delhi, Mumbai, or Bangalore, 5G is widely available and growing rapidly.
+If your mobile is 5G compatible and you are in an area with coverage, the eSIM takes advantage of that speed.
+In rural areas, you will rely on 4G or an irregular signal.

 Do I keep my Spanish number in India?

 Yes.
-The eSIM uses a separate line, so your Spanish number remains active in the other slot for receiving SMS and calls, such as your bank's code.
-You only activate the eSIM data and completely avoid expensive roaming from your regular plan.
+The eSIM uses a separate line, so your Spanish number remains active in the other slot to receive SMS and calls, such as your bank's code.
+You only activate the eSIM's data and completely avoid the expensive roaming of your usual plan.

 Conclusion

-India rewards the connected traveler: transport apps, maps, and translation are your best allies in a country as vibrant as it is intense.
+India rewards the connected traveler: transport apps, maps, and translation are your best allies in such a vibrant and intense country.
 An eSIM saves you the cumbersome paperwork of a tourist SIM, connects you to Jio or Airtel as soon as you land, and frees you from expensive roaming.
-Get your eSIM for India ready before you fly and land in Delhi with internet from the very first minute.
+Have your eSIM for India ready before flying and land in Delhi with internet from the very first minute.

 Marc González Sáez